blinkerbit/aird/README.md

 2.  **Run the Application:**
     ```bash
-    python -m wb --root /path/to/serve --port 8000 --token YOUR_TOKEN --admin-token YOUR_ADMIN_TOKEN
+    python -m aird --root /path/to/serve --port 8000 --token YOUR_TOKEN --admin-token YOUR_ADMIN_TOKEN
     ```
     You can also create a JSON file with `root`, `port`, `token`, and `admin_token` keys and pass it using `--config config.json`.
     If no token is provided, a random one will be generated and printed to the console.